 Restorative Yoga is unlike any other form of yoga.
-In other classes you may be challenged by a physically demanding workout.
+Other classes may be more challenging due to a physically demanding workout.
 In Restorative Yoga, the purpose is to take a step back and enter a deep state of rest; removing yourself from the external factors of your life and leaving you rejuvenated.

-While many other forms of yoga operate on a very active methodology, moving from pose to pose building strength and flexibility, Restorative Yoga is a much more passive practice.
+Many other forms of yoga operate on a very active methodology.
+There is a lot of movement from pose to pose, helping to build strength and flexibility.
+Restorative Yoga is a much more passive practice.
 It is less about the specific performance of an individual’s abilities and more about getting your mind into a regenerative state.

 Restorative Yoga Classes

-When it comes to an actual Restorative Yoga class there are a few things you should know about, to come prepared and aware.
-Due to Restorative Yoga being run at such a different pace the class operates a little different from some other types of yoga.
+When it comes to an actual Restorative Yoga class there are a few things you should know about.
+Due to Restorative Yoga being a different pace, the class operates a little different from other types of yoga.

 The first major difference is the incorporation of props.
-These props are items such as bolsters, pillows, blankets, etc. The value they offer to the class is to help assist the participant in maintaining the poses utilized in Restorative Yoga.
+These props are items such as bolsters, pillows, blankets, etc. They add value by helping assist the participant in maintaining the poses utilized in Restorative Yoga.
 Poses are held for a longer period of time and mostly have the participant on the floor.
 This helps alleviate unnecessary straining.

-In the classroom setting a supportive environment is created to help stimulate regeneration.
-Lights are dimmed with gentle music playing.
+The classroom setting creates a supportive environment, which helps stimulate regeneration.
+Restorative Yoga classes dim the lights and have gentle music playing.
 This way the participant can find relaxation even easier.

 Restorative Yoga is a very personal form of yoga.
 With little direction and a lot of time spent reflecting inwardly, you might be wondering what the purpose of a Restorative Yoga class is when it can be done from home.
-While many people have found ways to practice Restorative Yoga from home, a classroom setting offers a dedicated place for you to relax.
+While you can practice Restorative Yoga from home, a classroom setting offers a dedicated place for you to relax.
 Not everyone can create an isolated area in their own home and a place like our home can be full of reminders of the stresses we are trying to escape.

 Benefits of Restorative Yoga